 Services that are covered for you What you must pay when you get these services Breast cancer screening (mammograms) There is no coinsurance, copayment, or deductible for Covered services include: covered screening One baseline mammogram between the ages of 35 and 39 mammograms.
 One screening mammogram every 12 months for women aged 40 and older Clinical breast exams once every 24 months Prior authorization may be required from our plan.
 Referral may be required from your network provider.
 Cardiac rehabilitation services \$0 copayment for each Comprehensive programs of cardiac rehabilitation services that include exercise, education, and counseling are covered for members who meet certain conditions with a doctor's referral.
 The plan also covers intensive cardiac rehabilitation programs that are typically more rigorous or more intense than cardiac rehabilitation programs. specialist visit.
 Prior authorization may be required from our plan.
 Referral may be required from your network provider.
-Cardiovascular disease risk reduction visit (therapy for cardiovascular disease) There is no coinsurance, copayment, or deductible for the cardiovascular disease preventive benefit.
-We cover one visit per year with your primary care doctor to help lower your risk for cardiovascular disease.
-During this visit, your doctor may discuss aspirin use (if appropriate), check your blood pressure, and give you tips to make sure you're eating healthy.
+Cardiovascular disease risk reduction visit (therapy for cardiovascular disease) There is no coinsurance, copayment, or deductible for the cardiovascular disease We cover one visit per year with your primary care doctor to help lower your risk for cardiovascular disease.
+During this visit, your doctor may discuss aspirin use (if appropriate), check your blood pressure, and give you tips to make sure you're eating healthy. preventive benefit.
 Prior authorization may be required from our plan.
 Referral may be required from your network provider.
-Cardiovascular disease testing There is no coinsurance, Blood tests for the detection of cardiovascular disease (or abnormalities associated with an elevated risk of cardiovascular disease) once every 5 years (60 months).
-Prior authorization may be required from our plan. copayment, or deductible for cardiovascular disease testing that is covered once every 5 years.
+Cardiovascular disease testing There is no coinsurance, copayment, or deductible for Blood tests for the detection of cardiovascular disease (or abnormalities associated with an elevated risk of cardiovascular disease) once every 5 years (60 months). cardiovascular disease testing that is covered once every 5 years.
+Prior authorization may be required from our plan.
+Referral may be required from your network provider.